 Major Sam Cochran (retired)

-Sam Cochran is nationally known for his work in the field of crisis intervention.
-In addition to receiving the City University of New York (CUNY) John Jay College of Criminal Justice, Law Enforcement News Person of the Year Award (2000), the National Alliance of the Mentally Ill (NAMI) has named their annual law enforcement advocacy award after Sam Cochran.
+He is nationally known for his work in the field of crisis intervention.
+In addition to receiving the City University of New York (CUNY) John Jay College of Criminal Justice, Law Enforcement News Person of the Year Award (2000), the National Alliance on Mental Illness (NAMI) has named their annual law enforcement advocacy award after him.
 He has worked with police departments throughout the nation as well as departments in Canada, Australia, and England.

 He holds a Bachelor of Science degree in Criminal Justice and a Master's degree in Political Science and Criminal Justice from the University of Southern Mississippi.